 Why should you cut cat claws?

 Pet claws grow constantly.
 Animals that live in natural conditions grind them down without difficulty by running on hard surfaces and climbing trees.
 At home, pets are deprived of this opportunity.
 Overgrown claws can cause discomfort and even lead to serious injury.
 Besides, due to destructive behavior, pets can catch their claws on the fabric of a sofa or carpet and break their fingers.
+You can use nail caps as an alternative, but they are not everyone’s cup of tea.

 How to do it right